eclipse/vorto/docs/tutorials/create_webapp_dashboard.md

 	<img src="../images/tutorials/springbootApp/thing_put_param.png" width="40%"/>

 - Observe the updated temperature widget value in the dashboard of your web application.

 	<img src="../images/tutorials/springbootApp/web_app.png" width="40%"/>

+**Way to go!!** You have just created a simple Spring Boot App that consumes device telemetry data from Bosch IoT Suite and displays its data in a UI.
+It all works together nicely because the API between the web app and Bosch IoT Suite is defined with Vorto.
+Feel free to customize the app.